-Later this week, FSA will begin publishing the shortlists, one for Hong Kong and one for Singapore, and winners will be revealed in February.
+Later this week, FSA will begin publishing the shortlists, one for Hong Kong and one for Singapore, and the winners will be announced in December 2021.

 FSA HOUSE AWARDS

-The deadline of submissions will be on 20 January 2021.
+The deadline for submissions will be on 26 November 2021.

 To learn more about FSA’s Fund and House Awards methodology, click here.